mluvisi16/brodericks-compendium-plants-fungi/README.md

 ## What's to come?

-* Add images for the 600+ plants/fungi that lack them (Plants starting with ABCD completed, E in progress)
+* Add images for the 600+ plants/fungi that lack them (Plants starting with F in progress, all previous letters are completed.)
 * Add in game uses for some of the plants lacking a distinct usecase in game
 * Update visual description of some plants that have a use, but no description
 * Automate the foraging/crafting likely through integration with the suggested use section modules